How to Lift Your Pontoon Boat off the Trailer Bunks

-- To remove dark stains and brighten the pontoons, spray them with Marine Grade Alumabrite and rinse until clean and silver.
+- To remove dark stains and brighten the pontoons, spray them with Marine Grade Alumabrite CBX and rinse until clean and silver.
 Use only marine grade cleaners made especially for boats.
 Industrial cleaners will etch the surface, turn them white and streaky.

 - To remove white etching, streaks and impossible stains, buff them out with Alumabuff, using a Linear Buffer.
 Alumabuff is proven to restore your pontoons in as little as 60 minutes per pontoon.

 - To protect your pontoons against staining and streaking in the future, protect them with Alumetron.
 It’s easy to apply and has a 5 Year Warranty.
 Be sure to wash your pontoons with Boat Clean Plus first for guaranteed results.

 - To protect your pontoons against marine fouling, apply VS721 Fouling Release coating below the water line.
 Most marine growth just wipes off with a sponge.